DominikKossinski/DominikKossinski/README.md

 ## About me

-I gradulated from the Poznan Univerisity of Technology with a master's degree.
-I'm intrested in machine learning and data science.
-My favorite programming language is Kotlin, because I've started programming with writting applications for Android devices.
+I graduated from the Poznan Univerisity of Technology with a master's degree.
+I'm interested in machine learning and data science.
+My favorite programming language is Kotlin because I've started programming with writing applications for Android devices.

 ## Technologies